Small cycles, generalized prisms and Hamiltonian cycles in the Bubble-sort graph

 In this section we give a description of a Hamiltonian cycle in the Bubble-sort graph $BS_n$ based on graphical prisms.
 We first show the existence of such cycles in the graph $BS_5$.
 Then the algorithm is further extended to the general case $n\geqslant 5$.
 We start the section with a few definitions and a technical lemma.

 The parity of a permutation $\pi\in Sym_n$ may be defined as the parity of the number of transpositions in the canonical representation of $\pi$.
-Let us remind, that the Bubble-sort graph is bipartite, since each multiplication by a generating transposition changes parity of a permutation. \textit{The graph of an $n$--prism}, $n\geqslant 2$, is called a graph given by two disjoint $n$-cycles $(u_1,u_2,\dots,u_n, u_1)$ and $(v_1,v_2,\dots,v_n, v_1)$ with vertices ordered sequentially, connected by extra edges $(u_i,v_i)$, where $1\leqslant i \leqslant n$.
-It may be otherwise described as a Cartesian product $C_n \times K_2$ of a cycle of length $n$ and the complete graph on two vertices.
-A graph is called \textit{Hamilton-connected} if any two vertices of a graph are connected by a hamiltonian path.
+Let us remind, that the Bubble-sort graph is bipartite, since each multiplication by a generating transposition changes parity of a permutation. \textit{The graph of an $n$--prism}, $n\geqslant 3$, is called the graph of a Cartesian product $C_n \times K_2$ of the cycle of length $n$ and the complete graph on two vertices.
+A graph is called \textit{Hamilton-connected} if any two vertices of a graph are connected by a Hamiltonian path.
 The following proposition is well known for prisms (see e.g.~\cite{Paulraja93}).